peterhoward42/minikafka/README.md

 # Launching the Server From Your Own Code

-You can launch the server programmatically (instead of using the CLI wrapper) - and inject its configuration like this:
+You can launch the server programmatically (instead of using the command line wrapper) - and inject its configuration like this:

     import (